kenstler/aws-ml-iot-lab/Challenge_2/README.md

 Select AWS Greengrass Role as the Service Role Type – you will have to scroll down to find it in the list.

-Select AWSGreengrassResourceAccessPolicy and CloudWatchLogsFullAccess policies and click Next.
+Select AWSGreengrassResourceAccessRolePolicy and CloudWatchLogsFullAccess policies and click Next.

 Enter a name for this role, let’s call it MLandIoTCoreRole